AskEARN | Recruit Skip to main content

 Building a disability-inclusive workforce starts with effective messaging, outreach and recruitment.

-Today, more employers are recognizing the value of a diverse workforce, inclusive of the talents of people with disabilities.
+Today, more employers are recognizing the value of a workforce that includes the talents of people with disabilities.
 But how can employers attract candidates with disabilities?
-You can use an intentional process that encompasses inclusive messaging, outreach and recruitment, as well as a strong understanding of how to ensure your application and interview processes are accessible.
-The topics below provide information to help you diversify your workforce and widen your potential talent pool through inclusive recruitment.
+You can use an intentional process that encompasses disability-inclusive messaging, outreach and recruitment, as well as a strong understanding of how to ensure your application and interview processes are accessible.
+The topics below provide information to help you build your workforce and widen your potential talent pool through disability recruitment.

 A woman standing in front of a bookshelf of law books